dongilchung/image-quality-eeg-eyetracking/README.md

 - ```pupilTab.mat```: Contains data on pupil size and its temporal dynamics.
 - ```evTab_4_all_tasks.csv```: This file is organized for ANCOVA analysis in R.
 ### Folder ```1_figure```:
+This folder contains scripts for generating figures presented in the paper.
 - **Figure 2(b)**: This code generates figure 2(b), about self-reports on the subjective vividness rating.
 - **Figure 4**: This code generates figure 4(a): Distinct EEG-patterns in response to three White-boosting modes, This figure contents involves cluster-based permutation analysis.
 This statistical analysis needs to load data by using Anal_Ancova_data_load_for_R_analysis.m and 1000times of ANCOVA analysis from R by using Anal_Ancova_1000times_random_sampled.R.
 Finally, Anal_cluster_based_permutation.m and Ancova_figure_analysis.m is used to present significant clusters in Figure 4(a).
 Figure 4(b): Topographical representation of F statistics across 31 EEG channels
 - **Figure 5(a-c)**: Generated using the script Anal_5_31_5_wb_ANCOVA.m.